-NOTE: We do not waive the \$200 deductible for prescription drug expenses when the medication is purchased at a retail pharmacy.
+Note: We do not waive the \$200 deductible for prescription drug expenses when the medication is purchased at a retail pharmacy, except as noted above.

 - Services and supplies provided in a hospital or other covered facility.
 If you are enrolled in Medicare Part A, we will waive our \$100 hospital copayment for a stay in a PPO hospital or our \$300 per admission hospital copayment and coinsurance for a stay in a non-PPO hospital and pay the Part A deductible for you. - Tell us about your Medicare coverage